olin-electric-motorsports/C_Tutorials/Data_types.md

 ### Character
 The `char` data type is used for declaring character type variables.
 Each `char` has a size of 1 byte.
 Chars can be used both as a character as well as a number since characters are encoded as numbers.

+You'll learn about some of the other data types in the next tutorial...